On this page...

 Commercial Activities Permits - required for certain commercial activities

 All diving at LIRS is "occupational" diving which is regulated by state law and carried out according to an Australian Standard.
 People who intend to scuba dive at LIRS must provide all the documents listed in the LIRS Diving Regulations to verify their qualifications and experience.
-The Diving Regulations are included in the LIRS Diver Induction Package.
+Relevant sections of the diving regulations are included in the LIRS Diver Induction Package.

 In summary, the following documentation is the minimum normally required for undertaking scuba diving at LIRS: